 Johannesburg is South Africa’s biggest city.
 It’s known as Joburg or Jozi by locals and is a local and international travel hub.
 Many travellers will stop off in Johannesburg for a short wait during their South African explorations.
 It’s also usually the endpoint for most travellers, so a quick sightseeing expedition before going home is a great option if you have time to spare!
 Expat Explore is here to tell you the best way to spend 48 hours in Johannesburg.

-If you do find yourself in the City of Gold, here is a helpful guide on how to spend the best 48 hours in Johannesburg.
+If you find yourself in the City of Gold, take a look at this helpful guide on spending the best 48 hours in Johannesburg.
 Here’s a whole list of things to do in Johannesburg:

 Visit Constitution Hill to learn more about South Africa’s history and its transition to becoming a democratic country.
 The different museums offer an insight into the hardship experienced by prisoners held in the cells.
 Today, Constitution Hill is home to South Africa’s Constitutional Court.

 As the name suggests, the Apartheid Museum is a museum showcasing the rise and fall of South Africa’s apartheid era.
 The museum offers guided tours for 15 or more people at a very reasonable price.
 You can also explore the exhibitions on your own.

 A neighbourhood rich in culture and artistic ambience, the Maboneng Precinct has become a trendy spot for tourists and visitors.
 You can visit one of the many modern restaurants, galleries and even the Bioscope – a one-of-a-kind cinema.
-There are also some fantastic touring opportunities, by bike or skateboard, as well as magnificent gin tastings and other fun activities.
+There are also some fantastic touring opportunities, including by bike or skateboard, as well as magnificent gin tastings and other fun activities.